mansenfranzen/autodoc_pydantic/docs/source/developers/guides.rst

 2. Specify the feature
 ======================

-- Summary list order applies to pydantic models and pydantic settings
+- Summary list order applies to pydantic models and pydantic settings.

-- Accordingly, two configurations are added
+- Two configurations are added accordingly:

     - ``model-show-field-summary``
     - ``settings-show-field-summary``

-- Configurations accept two possible values
+- Configurations accept two possible values:

     - ``alphabetical`` - sort items alphabetically
     - ``bysource`` - use order given in source code

-- It affects both the sort order for field and validator summary lists
+- It affects both the sort order for field and validator summary lists.

 3. Derive and create tests
 ==========================